philstopford/DesignLibs_GPL/README.md

 ### Burkardt:

 This is a WIP port of the huge resource available at https://people.sc.fsu.edu/~jburkardt/cpp_src/cpp_src.html.
+Validation is being tracked at https://github.com/philstopford/DesignLibs_GPL/issues/2

 ### Color: